bjoern-hempel/friends-of-bash-sandbox/README.md

 # Friends of ba$h sandbox

-An application sandbox that uses the friends of bash framework
+This is an application sandbox that uses the friends of bash framework.
+It contains the first needed scripts to install the framework (./install) and include it into the main script bin/run.
+Adopt it for your own usage.

 ## Usage